zhutoutoutousan/A-study-note-as-a-beginner/software-industry/terminology-SW.md

 ### Mocha
 - Mocha is a featuer-rich JavaScript test framework running on ```Node.js``` and in the browser, making asynchronous testing simple and fun.
 - Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.
+### MongoDB
+- (tldr) the go-to non-relational DB, works well in Node.js
+- Non-relational document store that is easy to get started and scales well
+- Open source and backed by a big company
+- Tons of hosting solutions --> Atlas, AWS, digital ocean
+- ORM/ODM and other libs are some of the best for any DB
 ### Mutable
 ### MVC
 - **Model-view-controller** is a *software design pattern* commonly used for developing *user interfaces* that divides the related program logic into three interconnected elements.